Mind the Web: The Security of Web Use Agents: Mitigations Strategies

-\textbf{Fuzzed Task Consistency Checking.} detects content hijacking (e.g., P9) by issuing multiple semantically related queries derived from the user's original request.
-These queries go beyond simple paraphrasing and may include intent-aligned variants or follow-up-style prompts such as completions and sub-questions.
-For example, if the user asks, “Find cheapest flight from Paris to New York”, the system may generate and evaluate additional variants such as: “What are the three lowest-priced flights for Paris to NYC?”, or “Compare flight prices between major carriers for Paris–NYC.”
-Each version is processed independently by the agent, and the resulting outputs are compared.
-Inconsistencies across responses, such as conflicting recommendations or divergent summaries, may indicate the presence of a prompt injection embedded in the webpage content.
+\textbf{Fuzzed Task Consistency Checking.} Detects content hijacking by generating multiple semantically related variants of the user’s request—beyond simple paraphrasing—such as intent-aligned or follow-up queries.
+For example, instead of only “Find the cheapest flight from Paris to New York,” the system might also ask “What are the three lowest-priced flights Paris–NYC?” or “Compare flight prices between major carriers.”
+Each variant is processed independently, and inconsistencies across outputs (e.g., conflicting recommendations or divergent summaries) may reveal a prompt injection.
 This mitigation is effective because prompt injections are typically tailored to hijack specific scenarios or narrow prompt contexts.
 By varying the query naturally, the system makes it harder for injected instructions to persist across all variants.
-This technique leverages the model’s own sensitivity to prompt phrasing as a detection mechanism, and is particularly useful in summarization or recommendation tasks where subtle misalignment may otherwise go unnoticed. \begin{itemize} \item \textbf{Relevant payload types:} P9 (semantic hijacking). \end{itemize}
+This technique leverages the model’s own sensitivity to prompt phrasing as a detection mechanism, and is useful in summarization or recommendation tasks where subtle misalignment may otherwise go unnoticed.

-\textbf{Fine-tuning Against Prompt Injection.} Fine tune the browser agent's LLM on datasets containing examples of adversarial prompts embedded within otherwise benign content, such as user comments and advertisements.
-The goal is to teach the model to recognize and ignore manipulative or \emph{task-aligned} instructions that attempt to hijack the task.

-This mitigation can increase robustness to known attack patterns and improve resistance to common injection formats.
-However, it requires significant resources and frequent updates to remain effective and might remain vulnerable to novel or obfuscated variants.
+\textbf{Fine-tuning Against Prompt Injection.} Train the agent’s LLM on datasets containing adversarial prompts hidden in benign content (e.g., comments, ads) to teach it to recognize and ignore manipulative or \emph{task-aligned} instructions.
+This improves robustness to known attack patterns and common injection formats but requires substantial resources and regular updates, and may still be vulnerable to novel or obfuscated variants.